Quasimaps to moduli spaces of sheaves: Wall-crossing

-be the master space with the projection to the moduli of curves with calibrated tails constructed in \cite{YZ}, the construction is carried over to our set-up varbatim.
-The space $ M\widetilde{\FM}_{g,N}$ is a $\p^1$-bundle over $\widetilde{\FM}_{g,N}$, the latter is obtained by a series of blow-ups of a moduli space of semistable curves weighted by degree, $\FM^{\mathrm{ss}}_{g,N,d}$, with total degree $d=\deg(\beta)$.
-As in GIT case, the following holds. \begin{thm} $MQ^{\epsilon_{0}}_{g,N}(M,\beta)$ is a proper Deligne--Mumford stack. \end{thm} \textit{Proof.} With Lemma \ref{extension0} the proof is exactly the same as in GIT case, we therefore refer to \cite[Section 5]{YZ}.
+to be the master space with the projection to a moduli space of curves with calibrated tails, constructed in \cite{YZ}.
+The construction applies to our case verbatim.
+The space $ M\widetilde{\FM}_{g,N,d}$ is a $\p^1$-bundle over $\widetilde{\FM}_{g,N,d}$.
+The latter space is obtained by a series of blow-ups of a moduli space of semistable curves weighted by the degree $\FM^{\mathrm{ss}}_{g,N,d}$, such that the total degree is $d=\deg(\beta)$.
+As in the GIT case, we have the following result. \begin{thm} The space $MQ^{\epsilon_{0}}_{g,N}(M(\mathbf{v}),\beta)$ is a proper Deligne--Mumford stack. \end{thm} \textit{Proof.} With Lemma \ref{extension0} the proof is exactly the same as in GIT case, we therefore refer to \cite[Section 5]{YZ}.

 \\